AY2526S1-CS2103T-T16-4/tp/docs/DeveloperGuide.md

 **MSS**

 1. Admin staff lists all donors ([UC05](#use-case-uc05---list-all-donors-in-the-system)).
-2. Admin staff requests to update a specified donor, and provides the fields to update and values to update them with.
+2. Admin staff selects a donor to update and provides new values for the fields that need to be changed.
 3. BloodNet updates fields of the donor for which values were supplied.

 Use case ends.